Bird of Paradise Plant (Strelitzia reginae) Indoor Care, Propagation, Problems with Remedies

 Reduce watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

 Use water that is at room temperature to water to avoid shocking this tropical plants.
+The water should also be chlorine-free as the plant is sensitive to chlorine and other chemicals dissolved in water.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease which is indicated by yellowing and droopy leaves.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot which is indicated by yellowing and droopy leaves.

 Light Requirements

-Do not expose Crane Flower to direct sunlight before acclimatizing it as it can lead to sunburn marks (brown leaf spots).
+Bird of Paradise Plant grows best under bright light with at least 4-6 hours of sunshine.
+Do not expose it to hot midday sunlight before acclimatizing it as it can lead to sunburn marks (brown leaf spots).

 Temperature and Humidity